ADDRESSING CLIENTS’ NEEDS DURING THE COVID-19 PANDEMIC

 Foreclosure advice: The Center is holding Foreclosure Advice Virtual Sessions.
 Homeowners facing foreclosure can sign up for advice sessions over video or phone, and get some individualized questions answered in a way that they could at our in-person clinics or through the Judicial Branch’s Volunteer Attorney Program.
 The program began on August 7, with 8 slots weekly and will expand if there’s enough demand from homeowners and capacity for us.
 Homeowners can sign up, answer a few short questions, and be set up with an appointment.
 These Sessions are in addition to the considerable amount of videos and materials available at www.ctfairhousing.org

 Apply for T-MAP on-line: The number of successful applications for the State’s TMAP program remains low and to date, with only 23 being found eligible.
 TMAP now has an on-line application in English.
 It has not yet been translated into Spanish.
-To apply for assistance by telephone, call 1-860-785-3111.
+To apply for assistance by telephone, call or text 1-860-785-3111.
 For more information about the program, click here

 Utility moratorium will end on Thursday, October 1 and October 31: The Shut-off Moratorium for non-hardship customers ended on September 30, 2020.
 Any customer experiencing difficulty paying their utility bills to contact their utility company and ask whether the customer is eligible to be “coded hardship.”
 Special financial assistance programs are available to hardship customers.
 For more information, see this Operation Fuel website.
 Second, if a customer is ineligible for hardship status, they should ask to be placed on a COVID-19 Payment Plan.
 Enrollment for the COVID-19 Payment Program for residential customers is open until November 1, 2020.